blade-ui-kit/blade-icons/README.md

 Don't forget to make `blade-ui-kit/blade-icons` a requirement of your package's `composer.json`.

+## Performance

+The package registers a Blade component for each icon.
+If you install a set of icons such us `owenvoke/blade-fontawesome`, then 1600 components are going to be scanned and created.

+To avoid the performance cost, it is **highly recommended** to reduce the number of icons and copy the SVG files to the project local resources, and update the `config/blade-icons.php` accordingly.

 ## Changelog

 Check out the [CHANGELOG](CHANGELOG.md) in this repository for all the recent changes.